• Skip to primary navigation

 Banana muffin is always a classic!!!
 A good muffin needs to be soft, tender, packed with banana flavor, not overly sweet and taste amazing like this air fryer banana muffins.

-This recipe is a slight modification of my popular eggless banana bread, and a larger version of the mini banana muffins, but are quicker, convenient and easily portable.
+This banana recipe is a slight modification of my popular eggless banana bread, and a larger version of the mini banana muffins, but are quicker, convenient and easily portable.
 It begins with very ripe, spotty bananas!
 As bananas ripen the starch coverts to sugars.

 A good banana muffin is a perfect balance of soft and moistness, which is achieved with the right proportion of wet and dry ingredients and the yogurt, mashed banana, vegetable oil and a dash of water guarantees moistness to this recipe.